Top tips to stop smoking and start saving.

 Here are our top tips to start saving…

 - Crunch those numbers Quit Victoria’s online cost calculator can help you work out how much you spend on cigarettes on a daily, monthly and yearly basis.
 If you smoke a pack a day at $30 a packet that’s $210 per week, $913 per month and $10,950 per year of your hard-earned cash that you could instead spend on the things you want.

 - Call the Quitline 13 78 48 Calling the Quitline greatly increases your chances of quitting successfully.
-Our friendly and qualified Quit specialists are like personal trainers for quitting, they can help you build a plan and overcome any obstacles along the way.
+Our friendly and qualified Quit counsellors are like personal trainers for quitting, they can help you build a plan and overcome any obstacles along the way.
 You can request a call-back totally free of charge.

 Jayson used to smoke 50 cigarettes a day, sometimes waking up in the middle of the night to have a cigarette.